Exabyte-io/documentation/docs/collaboration/actions/team/add-remove-member.md

 ## Animation

 We start from the profile page of an Organization called "Exabyte.io", and we then navigate to the specific page of a "Test Team".
-In the end, we demonstrate how to add multiple new users.
+In the end, we demonstrate how to add multiple new users:

 <img data-gifffer="/images/team-add-user.gif">